Skip to contents

 This version of the predict() function make predictions to a set of GRasters from a model object.

 The model must be either a linear model, which is of class lm and typically created using the stats::lm() function or a generalized linear model (GLM), which is class glm and typically created using stats::glm().
 Other packages can also create lm or glm objects, but they may not work in this function.
-For example, generalized additive models, which can be created using the gam() function in the mgcv package, inherit the glm class, but cannot be used in this function, but ones created with the speedglm package can.
+For example, generalized additive models, which can be created using the gam() function in the mgcv package, inherit the glm class, but cannot be used in this function.
+However, glm objects created with the speedglm package should work with this function.

 This predict() function can handle:

-• Linear predictors and intercepts like y ~ 1 + x;
+• Linear predictors and intercepts like 1 + x;

-• Two-way interaction terms between scalars like y ~ x1:x2 and y ~ x1 * x2;
+• Two-way interaction terms between scalars like x1:x2 and x1 * x2;

 • Two-way interactions between a categorical predictor and a scalar predictor; and